 Get an infinite number of details

-If you use a data visualization tool that comes with an integrated data warehouse, you can collect an infinite number of details from your tags—those that are in place and those that are no longer assigned.
+If you use a data visualization tool with an integrated data warehouse, you can collect an infinite number of details from your tags—those in place and those no longer assigned.

 As a result, you’ll be able to wrap the context around your data, giving it more depth of meaning and usability.
 Your sales dashboards will include the ability to understand the relevance of your pipeline and your sales leaders will be able to easily analyze the difference in behavior between your rock star sales reps and your underperformers.